aderaaij/ardennl-gatsby/content/posts/2017-09-15--you-need-a-passion-project/index.md

 In my previous blogpost I already shared my cfye.com project which is in hibernation at the moment as my partner is in India working on a community bicycle / transportation project, and I just relocated to Lisbon after 7+ months of extensive chilling in exotic locations (they call it traveling and apparently it's a 'skill' you can put on your resume nowadays).
 But a quick and incomplete summary of what I learned and gained from that project:

 * Community creation and management
-* Development (HTML/css/JS/WordPress)
+* Development (HTML / css / JS / WordPress)
 * Writing and interviewing
 * Curating
 * Organising art exhibitions
-* Collecting/Framing/Showcasing/Selling artwork
+* Collecting / Framing / Showcasing / Selling artwork
 * Some ethics about working on the web
 * A SOTD Awwward
 * Artist management (It's like herding cats, still fun though)